 Focusing on the positive

 As a therapeutic model, the ‘Tree of Life’ was seen as a potentially effective way of addressing the challenging nature of an in-patient ward as well as engaging an ethnically diverse community.
-The team at SLaM adapted the idea into a workshop to fit into the busy schedule of this environment and received funding from Maudsley Charity for two years to run and evaluate it across 15 wards.
+The team at SLaM adapted the idea into a workshop to fit into the busy schedule of this environment and received funding from Maudsley Charity.
+Following the success of a two year trial the project has now become an official model of care in acute psychology services.

 With around 80% of participants coming from BME (black minority ethnic) groups, the workshops have a key focus on culture and heritage.

-‘There are three main aims of the project: to promote the recovery approach on the ward, to collaborate with service users who are trained and paid to run the workshops and to develop positive relationships between service users and staff,’ explains Julie Fraser, Senior Clinical Psychologist and Lead for Tree of Life Workshops on the adult inpatient wards.
+‘There are three main aims of the project: to promote the recovery approach on the ward, to collaborate with service users who are trained and paid to run the workshops and to develop positive relationships between service users and staff,’ explains Dr Julie Fraser, Senior Clinical Psychologist Clinical, Family and Systemic Psychotherapist.

 Breaking down barriers